 Neolithic-Era Megaliths in Normandy

 Pierre Tournesse is a megalithic structure dating back to 3,900 B.C. in the Neolithic era.
-It is a passage grave, a dolmen style of burial structure accessed through a tunnel with the entire structure originally buried under a mound of earth.
-It is located on the north edge of the small town of Cairon, in the départment of Calvados in Normandy, in northern France, near the city of Caen.
+It is a passage grave, where the burial structure was buried under a mound of earth and was accessed through a tunnel.
+It is located on the north edge of the small town of Cairon, in the département of Calvados in Normandy, in northern France, near the city of Caen.
 You can easily visit it on your own.

 The people living here toward the end of the prehistoric period would have been settling down as agriculture was replacing the hunter-gatherer mobile lifestyle.
 This allowed them to form communities and construct permanent structures like this burial complex.